streamanalyze/streamanalyze.github.io/docs/md/tutorial/combining_streams.md

-# Working with several streams in a query.
+# Working with several streams in a query

 In this section we will go through how to use one of the stream merging operators `pivot_streams` to combine several streams in a query.
 This tutorial might help you if you are working with streams of